-James is a Partner in our projects team and is international head of the Energy and Utilities sector at Osborne Clarke.
+James is a Partner in our projects team and is international head of the Energy and Utilities sector, and Head of Decarbonisation at Osborne Clarke.

 He also advises on funding options, security packages, risk management, supply chain structuring, grid connection, power offtake and supply arrangements, renewable incentives, embedded benefits, interface issues and legal documentation development and completion.

 In addition, James advises on the early development and structuring, bidding, contracting, negotiating, financing, closing and post-completion and post-completion matters arising on complex infrastructure projects.
 He has acted for sponsors, funders, investors, sub-contractors and public authorities.

 He is a member of The City of London Law Society Energy Committee and the Association for Decentralised Energy.